-Utility Patents: Overview
+Utility Patents: The Basics

-Whether you're interested in obtaining a design, plant, or utility patent, you must file the application with the United States Patent and Trademark Office (USPTO) within the correct filing date.
-The USPTO then reviews the application to determine if the invention is eligible for patent protection.
+Whether you want to obtain a design, plant, or utility patent, you must file the application with the United States Patent and Trademark Office (USPTO).
+The U.S. Patent and Trademark Office then reviews the application to determine if the invention is eligible for patent protection.

 What Is a Utility Patent?

 A utility patent is available for an invention or discovery of a new and useful machine, manufacture, composition of matter, or process.
 This patent is also available for useful improvements to an existing machine, manufacture, composition, or process.

 - A machine includes anything that is generally considered a machine, such as a computer or a tractor.

 - A manufacture refers to goods that are made or manufactured.

 - A composition of matter is a chemical composition that can include new chemical compounds as well as mixtures of ingredients.

 - A process is an act, method, or process of doing something, primarily including technical or industrial processes.

 Utility patents provide inventors with exclusive rights to make, use, and sell their inventions for typically 20 years after the patent filing date.